 At this point, you may be wondering what is Freetown Christiania?
 In 1971, a group of squatters claimed this abandoned military base as their own place to live, despite the lack of water pumps and sewage systems.
 A community was born and groups of hippies and free thinkers developed this collective space complete with their own governing laws, flag and currency.

 The people who live in Freetown have plenty of open space and make use of their environment by recycling and creating a happy, colourful community.

-It’s quite the eye-opener if you stumble across it accidentally as Adam and I did on our visit to Copenhagen.
+It’s quite the eye-opener if you stumble across it accidentally when exploring Copenhagen, as Adam and I did on our visit to Copenhagen!
 Be warned, no photos are allowed on Pusher Street!

 I was keen to see the street art in Christianshavn, but overall we found the street art at Christianshavn underwhelming.
 Though at the end of the day it’s a place where people live, not a Copenhagen attraction and it was interesting to see how those living in the area had created their own independent community.
 Plus, there was one saving grace…

 Easily my favourite part of Christianshavn was seeing the Church of Our Saviour.
 The serpentine spire reminded of a giant telescope looking over the city.
 The spire is in fact, the Saviour standing on top of a golden globe keeping watch over the city of Copenhagen.

 It’s possible to climb the baroque Church of Our Saviour, the 400 steps are worth it to enjoy the unparalleled views over the city.

 Now you have an idea of what to see in Copenhagen in one day, I bet you now want to know where to eat in Copenhagen!